Ford-Luxoft/os_sdl_evolution/proposals/nnnn-remote_atf_testing.md

 Remote Client written in C++, it should be maintained in sdl_atf repository as part of ATF.

-Remote Adapter Server is a components with listed transport agnostic interfaces.
+Remote Adapter Server is a set of the components with listed transport agnostic interfaces.
 Remote Client should be reimplemened for OEM in case if OEM use another HMI/mobile communication transport, or have additional transports for communication with SDL.